codeconscious/codeconscious.github.io/_posts/2024-03-26-further-fsharp-interop.md

 This evening, I merged [another F# PR](https://github.com/codeconscious/ccvtac/pull/38) in the same project as [last time](https://codeconscious.github.io/2024/02/29/first-foray-into-fsharp.html).
 The first PR covered downloading; in this PR, I moved most of the code related to user settings to the F# library project.

 As part of this, I had the opportunity to work with JSON serialization and deserialization in an F# context.
-Here's a sample of what I did:
+Here's a sample of the new code:

 ```fsharp
 [<CompiledName("Read")>]